-The Spanish degree promotes those values in the liberal arts tradition that derive particularly from the study of language, literature, and culture, and provides an enlightening encounter with cultures and modes of thought different from one’s own.
-The program provides practical training in the basic skills of listening comprehension, speaking, reading, and writing and increases understanding of language as structure and process.
-Many majors pursue dual degrees in fields including international and global studies, biology, psychology, English, music, business, and nursing.
+The Spanish degree promotes the values in the liberal arts tradition that derive particularly from the study of languages, literatures, and cultures, and provides an enlightening encounter with cultures and modes of thought different from one’s own.
+The program provides practical training in the skills of listening comprehension, speaking, reading, writing and cross-cultural understanding that prepare majors to engage meaningfully and respectfully in diverse communities locally and across our interconnected, 21st-century world.
+Many majors pursue a second major in fields such as international and global studies, biology, history, philosophy, psychology, music, business, and nursing.

-- Graduates have received competitive grants and fellowships, including the Fulbright Teaching Fellowship and the Spanish Ministry of Culture Fellowship.
+- Graduates have received competitive grants and fellowships, including Fulbright Teaching and Research Fellowships and the Spanish Ministry of Culture Fellowship.

-- Graduates have earned advanced degrees in Spanish at institutions such as Yale University, Pennsylvania State University, the University of N.C. at Chapel Hill, The University of Virginia, University of Kentucky, and Vanderbilt University.
+- Graduates have gone on to earn advanced degrees in Spanish at renowned institutions such as Yale University, Pennsylvania State University, the University of N.C. at Chapel Hill, The University of Virginia, University of Kentucky, and Vanderbilt University.

 The Student Experience

-- Joining the Spanish Club to meet others who are interested in learning about different cultures that speak Spanish.
+- Participation in the Spanish Club and Café Olé, where students meet others who are interested in practicing their language skills and learning more about different cultures of the Spanish-speaking world.

-- Study abroad programs in several Spanish-speaking countries, including summer programs in Costa Rica and Spain.
+- Participation in study abroad programs in several Spanish-speaking countries, including faculty-led summer programs in Costa Rica and Spain.

 - Opportunities to engage in service-learning and internships that connect students to local Spanish-speaking communities and the organizations that serve them.